 This varies by report, however information as old as 60 FedACH processing days can be accessed for most reports.
 Most reports can be generated in date ranges from one to 10 processing days.

 Yes.
-There is an optional service feature named On-us Inclusion that allows the DFI, or their processor, to transmit on-us and on-we transactions to FedACH for inclusion in some of the FedPayments Reporter Service generated reports.
-Refer to the FedPayments Reporter Service Overview (PDF) for additional details and the FedACH Services fee page for the associated fees.
+There is an optional service feature named On-us Inclusion that allows the DFI, or their processor, to transmit on-us and on-we transactions to FedACH for inclusion in some of the FedPayments Reporter Service for FedACH generated reports.
+Refer to the FedPayments Reporter Service for FedACH Overview (PDF) for additional details and the FedACH Services fee page for the associated fees.

 The following formats are available: text (TXT), print display (PDF) and hypertext (HTML).
 The TXT format has several limitations but is sometimes needed for storing the reports in Internet banking systems.
 HTML is not good for large reports due to browser constraints.
 The PDF format will likely best serve most DFIs and their customers.
 A few reports are available in spreadsheet formats (CSV and XLSX).